We use the latest technological advancements to provide you with an easy to use, Copper Water Test Kit that provides results within 60 seconds.

 Copper Water Test Kit Test Chart

-Copper is a poisonous metal that can cause long-term health and behavioral problems.
+Copper is a poisonous metal that can cause long-term health and behavioural problems.
 Drinking water contaminated with copper can cause serious health problems.
 There is no safe level of lead.
 Children under six years of age and pregnant women are at the highest risk.

 - 0.05 mg/L